Can a Cast Iron Skillet Be Used in the Oven?

 They hold temperature exceptionally well and heat evenly throughout the skillet, so roasts, stir-fries, chicken, eggs, and even cornbread come out superbly using cast iron.
 To keep food warm or keep it cooking you can place your skillet in the oven with total confidence.

-Just check with the manufacturer beforehand to ensure your skillet is broiler/grill compatible, especially the handles.
+Just check with the manufacturer beforehand to ensure your skillet is broiler/grill compatible.
+Especially the handles they should be made of cast iron or riveted metal handles, avoid wooden handles and silicone handles.

 Seasoning and Curing Cast Iron Skillets in the Oven